-The Town of Richlands has used its business licensing and zoning scheme to effectively ban Mr. Mullins from opening a Tarot reading business anywhere within the town, in violation of his First Amendment rights to free speech and free exercise of religion, and his rights under federal and state laws protecting religious freedom.
+The Town of Richlands had used its business licensing and zoning scheme to effectively ban Mr. Mullins from opening a Tarot reading business anywhere within the town, in violation of his First Amendment rights to free speech and free exercise of religion, and his rights under federal and state laws protecting religious freedom.

-Since June of 2017, the town has repeatedly rejected Mr. Mullins’ attempts to obtain a business license, at first claiming that they needed to request an amendment to the Town’s zoning ordinance.
+Since June of 2017, the town repeatedly rejected Mr. Mullins’ attempts to obtain a business license, at first claiming that they needed to request an amendment to the Town’s zoning ordinance.
 When Mr. Mullins made such a request, the Town held a public hearing to consider the request in February 2018.
 At the raucous hearing, local residents and church leaders cited biblical scripture and warned that tarot reading is “evil” and “witchcraft” that would “open things up in this area to the demonic realm.”

 Speakers also told officials they would suffer spiritual consequences if they allowed fortune telling in Richlands.
-The lawsuit contends the Town declined to amend the zoning ordinance to permit tarot reading based on townspeople’s hostility toward the practice of Tarot, discriminating against the content of his speech.
+The lawsuit contended the Town declined to amend the zoning ordinance to permit tarot reading based on townspeople’s hostility toward the practice of Tarot, discriminating against the content of his speech.